Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-The SCC framework assumes the existence of sets of sufficient causes that bring about an event\textsuperscript{20}.
-Within each set, the causes are non-redundant (all elements with the set are required for the event to happen), but sets can act independently of each other\textsuperscript{22}.
+The SCC framework assumes the existence of sets of sufficient causes that bring about an event.\textsuperscript{17},\textsuperscript{18},\textsuperscript{20}--\textsuperscript{22} Within each set, the causes are non-redundant (all elements within the set are required for the event to happen), but sets can act independently of each other.

-Consider a binary prognostic marker, such as the presence or absence of BRCA1 mutation, and a binary outcome, such as the occurrence of breast cancer.
-While BRCA1 mutation is associated with increased cancer risk\textsuperscript{23}, it is not a definitive marker: neither a negative BRCA1 mutation eliminates the risk of breast cancer, nor does its presence guarantee that cancer will occur.
+Consider a binary prognostic marker, such as the presence or absence of Apolipoprotein E (APOE) \(\varepsilon4\) allele, and a binary outcome, such as the occurrence of Alzheimer's disease.\textsuperscript{23} While the APOE \(\varepsilon4\) allele is associated with increased Alzheimer's risk, it is not a definitive marker: neither its absence rules out the risk, nor does its presence guarantee that cognitive decline will occur.
 The fact that neither positive nor negative marker values are definitive indicates that there are at least two other mechanisms at play.
-On one hand, a BRCA1-positive individual must experience some other, key events that ultimately lead to cancer, explaining why not everyone with a BRCA1 mutation will develop cancer.
-On the other hand, cancer can also occur via pathways independent of the BRCA1 mutation, explaining why some breast cancer cases are BRCA1-negative.
+On one hand, an APOE-\(\varepsilon4\)-positive individual must experience some other, key events that ultimately lead to cognitive decline -- explaining why cognitive decline can also occur via pathways independent of the APOE \(\varepsilon4\) allele -- explaining why many patients with Alzheimer's disease are APOE \(\varepsilon4\)-negative.

-We now formalize a minimal causal setup.
+We now formalize a minimal causal setup for the relationship between a marker value and an outcome.
 We consider a binary prognostic marker \(T\) for a binary outcome \(D\).
 For this marker to be informative but not definitive, at least two latent variables (or switches) must be present that can cause false-negative and false-positive responses.
 We model these switches as follows:

-\begin{itemize} \item The latent binary variable \(U\) represents universally required causes - for example factors that cause pre-cancers (\emph{in-situ} cancer) to progress to malignancy.
-The absence of \(U\) is responsible for false-positive marker values. \item The latent binary variable \(V\) represents all alternative causes - for example pathways related to the effect of tobacco smoking, which increases the risk of breast cancer even among those without a BRCA1 mutation.
-The presence of \(V\) is responsible for false-negative marker values. \end{itemize}
+\begin{itemize} \item The latent binary variable \(U\) represents universally required causes -- for example factors that cause subclinical cognitive decline to progress to Alzheimer's disease.
+The absence of \(U\) is responsible for false-positive marker values. \item The latent binary variable \(V\) represents all alternative causes -- for example pathways related to the effect of tobacco smoking, which increases the risk of Alzheimer's disease even among those without an APOE \(\varepsilon4\) allele.\textsuperscript{24} The presence of \(V\) is responsible for false-negative marker values. \end{itemize}